PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Introduction

 \section{Introduction}

-To better illustrate complicated scenes in the real-world, 3D data has been widely investigated in computer vision research.
-As a fundamental representation of 3D data, point clouds that can be collected from 3D scanners~\cite{endres20133,jaboyedoff2012use} have shown great potential in AI-related applications, such as robotics~\cite{pomerleau2015review, ze2023visual}, remote sensing~\cite{li2012new}, and augmented/virtual reality~\cite{chen2019overview}.
+To better illustrate complicated scenes in the real world, 3D data has been widely investigated in computer vision research.
+As a fundamental representation of 3D data, point clouds, which are data points typically in the 3D coordinate system and can be collected from 3D scanners~\cite{endres2013, jaboyedoff2012use}, have shown great potential in AI-related applications, such as robotics~\cite{pomerleau2015review, chen2019framework, ze2023visual, yu2024unified}, remote sensing~\cite{li2012new}, and augmented/virtual reality~\cite{chen2019overview, li2025dgns}.

-Recent works~\cite{qi2017pointnet,qi2017pointnet++,zhao2021point,guo2020deep} leverage \emph{data-driven} neural networks to analyze the context of 3D point clouds.
+Recent works~\cite{qi2017pointnet, qi2017pointnet++, zhao2021point, guo2020deep} leverage data-driven neural networks to analyze the context of 3D point clouds.
 Particularly, large-scale labeled point cloud data plays a crucial role in impacting the performance of deep networks.
 Despite the fast development in 3D sensing technology, point cloud data still requires expensive equipment for collection and huge human resources for annotation.
 The training datasets are assumed to contain all pre-defined object classes in the scenes; however, it is impractical to cover all possible classes in the real world.
-Thus, the richness and diversity of point cloud data are usually insufficient, especially for analyzing large-scale scenes~\cite{armeni2017joint,behley2019semantickitti} and a wide variety of objects~\cite{wu20153d, chang2015shapenet}.
-Moreover, the effectiveness of point cloud data is also limited by its inherent sparsity and irregularity, which cause further challenges in common visual tasks such as point cloud classification~\cite{qi2017pointnet,qiu2021geometric}, segmentation~\cite{choy20194d,hu2020randla}, and detection~\cite{qiu2021investigating, qi2019deep}.
+Thus, the richness and diversity of point cloud data are usually insufficient, especially for analyzing large-scale scenes~\cite{armeni2017joint, behley2019semantickitti} and a wide variety of objects~\cite{wu20153d, chang2015shapenet}.
+Moreover, the effectiveness of point cloud data is also limited by its inherent sparsity and irregularity, which cause further challenges in common visual tasks such as point cloud classification~\cite{qi2017pointnet, qiu2021geometric, li2020real}, segmentation~\cite{choy20194d, hu2020randla, qiu2021semantic}, and detection~\cite{qi2019deep, qiu2021investigating, li2023efficient}.